Reading Subtext: Evaluating Large Language Models on Short Story Summarization with Writers: Results

 \subsection{How good are the summaries?}

 In Table \ref{tab:scores}, we can see that the models are capable of producing good summaries.
 Many of the average scores are >3, and there is a percentage of summaries in each attribute (coverage, faithfulness, coherence, and analysis) that receive a perfect rating of 4.
 GPT-4 summaries have the highest scores across all four attributes.
 However, by percentage of perfect scores, GPT-4 still makes mistakes on 46\% of the summaries on average across attributes.
 Faithfulness is the lowest score for all three models, with only 8\% rated fully correct for Llama, 30\% for Claude, and 44\% for GPT-4.
 Llama performs significantly worse than the other two models on all attributes (Wilcoxon signed-rank test, $p<.05$).
+A further breakdown of rating distribution is shown in Figure \ref{fig:horizontal}.

 Interestingly, we find that while models have the appearance of fluency, they are given a less than perfect score for coherence 40\% or more of the time as there is more to a coherent narrative summary than just fluency.
-In the opposite direction, the models do surprisingly well at analysis.
-The writers felt that 56\% of the GPT-4 summaries summarized some of the themes and interpretation they had hoped to communicate as a writer, which is a challenging task even for humans (see examples of the best analysis in Figure \ref{fig:analysis}).
+For analysis, writers felt that 56\% of the GPT-4 summaries summarized some of the themes and interpretation they had hoped to communicate as a writer, which is a challenging task even for humans (see examples of the best analysis in Figure \ref{fig:analysis}).
+However, in Table \ref{tab:ratingerror}, we see that summaries rated 4 for analysis actually contain at least one error in analysis on average.
+Furthermore, by breakdown of span-level error counts in Table \ref{tab:allerrors}, we see that writers find as many errors in analysis as in faithfulness.
+These numbers suggest that while writers may have been impressed by the models' ability to do any analysis in their ratings, analysis remains a challenge.

 In Figure \ref{fig:rankings}, we present a pairwise comparison of what percentage of the time one model outranked another when the writers ranked the summaries as first, second, and third.
 Claude and GPT-4 are preferred over each other equally.
 Claude is almost always preferred over Llama, and Llama is rarely ranked higher than the other two models.
 This suggests the writers evaluate both GPT-4 and Claude relatively equally (GPT-4 has higher scores, but Claude is ranked higher on average), which is also supported by GPT-4's scores not being significantly better than Claude's (Wilcoxon signed-rank test, $p>.05$).
 It is also important to remember though that Claude refused to summarize two of the stories.